LeToNode/Play2.0-CN-doc/assets/AssetsPublic.md

   `-- images
 ```

-If you follow this rule it will be simpler to get started.
-But nothing prevent you to adapt it once you understand how it works.
+If you follow this structure it will be simpler to get started, but nothing stops you to modifying it once you understand how it works.

 ## How public assets are packaged?

-During the build process, the content of the `public` folder is processed and added to the application classpath.
+During the build process, the contents of the `public` folder is processed and added to the application classpath.
 When you package your application all these file are packaged into the application jar file (under the `public/` path).

 ## The Assets controller

 Play 2.0 comes with a built-in controller to serve public assets.
-This controller provides automatically caching, ETag, gzip compression or Javascript minification support.
+By default, this controller provides caching, ETag, gzip compression and Javascript minification support.

-This controller is available in the default play jar as `controllers.Assets`.
-It defines a single `at` action with two parameters:
+The controller is available in the default play jar as `controllers.Assets`, and defines a single `at` action with two parameters:

 ```
 Assets.at(folder: String, file: String)
 ```

-The `folder` parameter must be fixed and defines the directory managed by this action.
+The `folder` parameter must be fixed and defines the directory managed by the action.
 The `file` parameter is usually dynamically extracted from the request path.

-Here is a classical mapping of the `Assets` controller in your `conf/routes` file:
+Here is the typical mapping of the `Assets` controller in your `conf/routes` file:

 ```
 GET  /assets/*file        Assets.at("public", file)
 ```

 Note that we define the `*file` dynamic part that will match the `.*` regular expression.
-If you send this request to the server:
+So for example, if you send this request to the server:

 ```
 GET /assets/javascripts/jquery.js
 ```

-The router will invoke the `Assets.at` action with the following parameter:
+The router will invoke the `Assets.at` action with the following parameters:

 ```
 controllers.Assets.at("public", "javascripts/jquery.js")
 ```

-This action will lookup for the file and serve it if it exists.
+This action will look up the file and serve it if it exists.

 ## Reverse routing for public assets

 Like any controller mapped in the routes file, a reverse controller is created in `controllers.routes.Assets`.
-You can use it to reverse the URL needed to fetch a public resource.
+You use this to reverse the URL needed to fetch a public resource.
 For example from a template:

 ```html
 <script src="@routes.Assets.at("javascripts/jquery.js")"></script>
 ```

-That will produce the following result:
+Will produce the following result:

 ```html
 <script src="/assets/javascripts/jquery.js"></script>
 ```

 Note that we don’t specify the first `folder` parameter when we reverse the route.
 This is because our routes file defines a single mapping for the `Assets.at` action, where the `folder` parameter is fixed.
-So it is useless to specify it.
+So it is doesn't need to be specified explicitly.

 However if you define two mapping for the `Assets.at` action, like: